-Kane County’s Water Resources Division is advising rural residents to not accept “free” asphalt grindings from road-construction contractors.
+Kane County’s Water Resources Division is advising rural residents to do their homework and make sure to understand the consequences before accepting “free” asphalt grindings from road-construction contractors.

-“Basically, this is a cautionary tale,” said Jodie L. Wollnik, assistant director of water resources.
+“Basically, this is a cautionary tale,” said Jodie L. Wollnik, director of the Kane County Division of Environmental & Water Resources.

 What’s happening goes something like this.